charliewang123/NetworkCausalTree/CONTRIBUTING.md

 ## Recognition

-Contributors will be acknowledged in:
-- The package DESCRIPTION file (for significant contributions)
+Contributors will be acknowledged in: - The package DESCRIPTION file (for significant contributions)\
-- Release notes
+- Release notes\
 - The project README

 ## License